BristolCompositesInstitute/abaci/README.md

-  -v, --verbose         output more information from abaci -q, --quiet           output less information from abaci -e, --echo            parse and display the config file, then stop -t, --codecov         compile subroutines for code coverage analysis -d, --debug           compile with debug flags
+  -v, --verbose         output more information from abaci -q, --quiet           output less information from abaci -e, --echo            parse and display the config file, then stop -l, --list            list jobs specified in config file, then stop -t, --codecov         compile subroutines for code coverage analysis -d, --debug           compile with debug flags
   -c, --compile         compile only, don't run abaqus